ozekri/MVA/RecVis/Project/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The project contains a forked version of cotracker.
+The project contains a forked version of [Cotracker 2.0](https://github.com/facebookresearch/co-tracker).
+You just have to install it as in the [initial repo](https://github.com/facebookresearch/co-tracker), and to load the chekpoints.
-This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites